Oliver Schmidt (engineer)

-Oliver Schmidt (born 1969) is an engineer, former Volkswagen AG executive and convicted felon who in 2017 was sentenced to seven years of prison due to his involvement in the Volkswagen emissions scandal.
+Oliver Schmidt (born January 9, 1969) is a German engineer, former senior executive for Volkswagen in Germany and the United States as well as a convicted felon.
+In December 2017, Schmidt was sentenced to 84 months (7 years) in federal prison for his role in the Volkswagen emissions scandal.
+He was the second German national, after James Robert Liang, to be convicted and sees himself as pawn sacrifice in the entire case.

-Biography
+Early life and education

+Schmidt was born January 9, 1969, in Stadthagen, Lower Saxony then West Germany to Dieter and Elke Schmidt.
+His father worked for a software company and enjoyed mechanically working on cars, therefore Schmidt was basically growing-up with up to 26 different cars his father has owned throughout his lifetime.
+After completing his Abitur, he studied mechanical engineering at the Leibniz University of Hannover in Hannover, Germany.

+Career

-After studying mechanical engineering in Hannover, Schmidt was employed by Volkswagen AG in Wolfsburg.
+Since 1997, Schmidt was employed with Volkswagen in Wolfsburg.
 At the age of 35, Schmidt was transferred to the United States, where he from 2012 oversaw VW's emissions office in Michigan.

+As of March 2022, Schmidt is employed in a CNC-Engineering company of a friend, which primarily manufactures auto parts.

+Volkswagen emissions scandal

 In January 2017 while attempting to return to Germany after a vacation, Schmidt was arrested in a men's room at a Florida airport, charged with conspiracy to defraud the United States in the Volkswagen emissions scandal.
 Had Schmidt been able to board a plane and return to Germany, the chances of him being prosecuted would have been slim as it is unlikely that Germany would have extradited one of its own citizens to stand trial in the United States.
-In December 2017, having earlier pleaded guilty, a Federal judge in Detroit sentenced him to seven years in prison and fined him $400,000.
+In December 2017, having earlier pleaded guilty, a federal judge in Detroit sentenced him to seven years in prison and fined him $400,000.

 Schmidt was inmate number 09786-104 and was incarcerated at U.S. Federal prison FCI Milan in York Township, Michigan.
 His release date was set for 25 December 2022.
 In late September 2020, Schmidt was transferred to Germany where he was incarcerated at Hanover Correctional Center.
 In January 2021, he was released on parole after serving a bit more than half his sentence.

+Personal life

+In 2000, Schmidt married Kerstin Gerdes, in Florida, and they have two children.